British America: Pequot War

 The Pequot War from 1636 to 1638 was between the Pequot people and English colonists with their Native American allies in New England.
 In the 1620s, the Pequot used "diplomacy, coercion, intermarriage, and warfare" to dominate the other natives in the Long Island—Connecticut River complex, in order to control the local fur and wampum trades.
 They also allied with the Dutch.
-The other native tribes sided with the English colonists when as they became more powerful and established the Massachusetts Bay and Connecticut colonies.
+The other native tribes sided with the English colonists as they became more powerful and established the Massachusetts Bay and Connecticut colonies.

 The Pequot War's immediate cause was the murder of two English traders, Captain John Stone and John Oldham, allegedly by the Pequots' allies, the Western Niantic people.
 In 1636, Massachusetts Bay Colony governor Henry Vane sent John Endecott on an expedition to Block Island to demand the Western Niantic to surrender the traders' murderers.
 There, Endecott burned the Western Niantic people's villages, and then moved to a Pequot village where he did the same.
 The Pequot raided English settlements in retaliation.
 The tribes which were dominated by the Pequot sided with the English as the Pequot tribe was destroyed.
 Of the around 3,000 Pequot who lived in the region before the war, only 200 were alive after it.
-Many of these deaths occurred on May 26, 1637, in the Mystic massacre, when an English militia, along with members of the Narragansett and Mohegan tribes, set fire to the Pequot Fort near the Mystic River, killing 700 Pequot people.
+Many of these deaths occurred on 26 May 1637, in the Mystic massacre, when an English militia, along with members of the Narragansett and Mohegan tribes, set fire to the Pequot Fort near the Mystic River, killing 700 Pequot people.